-The Initiative to Accelerate Charitable Giving is a broad coalition of philanthropists and leaders of major foundations.
+We are philanthropists, leaders of major foundations, charities and non-profits and others who represent a broad spectrum of interests across philanthropy.
 We are united by our passion to give back and invite you to join us in fostering a culture of charitable giving that makes a meaningful impact.

 The Kresge Foundation